Live 4.1 Devotionals (for Sunday 1/15) – Thursday

 Answer 4.
 Answers will vary.

 Question 5.
-How can you testify to the truth of who Jesus is?
+How can you show mercy to someone else?

 Answer 5.
 Answers will vary.